schoolofcities/urban-data-storytelling/urban-data-analytics/measuring-the-city/measuring-the-city.md

 When collecting and analyzing data, it is important to verify the quality of the dataset.
 Some data is incomplete or has missing values, which can bias the results, especially if data from certain categories is missing disproportionately.
 For example, if income data is missing more often for lower-income individuals, the results may overestimate average income and under-represent vulnerable populations.

-These are a few important sources of bias or limitations when working with spatial data that are super important to be aware of when working with data linked to places.
+These are a few important sources of bias or limitations when working with spatial data that are important to be aware of when working with data linked to places.

-- *Self-reporting bias* which is when individuals report inaccurate information about themselves in a survey.
+- *Self-reporting bias*, when individuals report inaccurate information about themselves in a survey.
 This can be intentional (e.g., under-reporting income or over-reporting education) or unintentional (e.g., forgetting details).
 This can lead to biases in the final dataset and any subsequent analysis.

 - *[Ecological fallacy](https://en.wikipedia.org/wiki/Ecological_fallacy)* is the phenomenon of drawing conclusions about individuals based on the group they belong to.
 For example, one might infer that everyone in a census tract with an overall high median income is wealthy.
-Although the median income is high, there may be low income residents who live in the tract who are not close to the median.
+Although the median income is high, there may be low income residents who live in the tract whose incomes are not close to the median.

 - *[Edge effects](https://en.wikipedia.org/wiki/Boundary_problem_(spatial_analysis)#Types_and_examples)*  in spatial analysis refer to the limitations or distortions that occur at the boundaries of a study area.
 They can bias results or reduce accuracy, especially when spatial patterns or processes extend beyond the area being analyzed.
 For example, let's say you were mapping access to healthy food in a city.
 Your map may show that one corner of your city does not have a grocery store, leading to a conclusion of it being a food dessert.
 But if you didn't consider grocery stores just outside the edge or boundary of your city adjacent to this corner, this may not be the case.